 - Parsons has described role as the most vital element of social systems.
 In performance of roles individuals are confronted with dilemmas which in turn emanates from choices offered by the society within a range of orientations, both motivational and value.
 The dichotomy in the nature of orientations described by Parsons in his pattern variables determines the course of action followed by individuals in society.

 - Functional prerequisites, such as, adaptation, goal attainment, integration and latency without which a socials system cannot exist.
-The types of structures of social system analysed by Parson based on the criteria of universalism, Particularism, ascription and achievement, Parsons has given the EXAMPLEs of these types of social systems from real societies.
+The types of structures of social system analysed by Parson based on the criteria of universalism, Particularism, ascription and achievement, Parsons has given the Example of these types of social systems from real societies.

 - Parsons has powerful influences on American sociology for more than two decades and shaped a whole generation of sociologists.
 Some of his important students included Robert Merton, Kingsley Davis, Wilbert Moore, Marion J. Levy, Neil Smelser, Harold Garfinkel etc.